-D. Power to Abate Nuisance Retained by King County and the State Of Washington within the shoreline jurisdiction.
+D. Power to Abate Nuisance Retained by King County and the State Of Washington

-Adoption of the SMP is a requirement of the SMA.
+Adoption of the ((SMP)) Shoreline Master Program is a requirement of the SMA.
 King County's compliance with this state law should not be construed in any way to limit or modify all other powers possessed by King County.

-S-905 Nothing in the King County Shoreline Master Program shall be construed to limit the power of King County or the State of Washington to abate nuisances

-S-906 King County specifically reserves all rights, power, and authority granted to it by law.
-Nothing in the King County Shoreline Master Program shall be construed in any way to limit any power or authority possessed by King
+- S-905 Nothing in the King County Shoreline Master Program shall be construed to limit the power of King County or the State of Washington to abate nuisances within the shoreline jurisdiction. - S-906 King County specifically reserves all rights, power, and authority granted to it by law.
+Nothing in the King County Shoreline Master Program shall be construed in any way to limit any power or authority possessed by King County.